9 Places To Sell Clothes Online Turning (Used) Rags To Riches

-- They’ll professionally photograph each item and put them up for sale.
+- They professionally photograph each item and put them up for sale.

-- You receive the money or store credit based on a payout percentage (essentially the more you sell, the more you get to keep).
+- You receive the money or store credit based on a payout percentage (the more you sell, the more you get to keep).

-ThredUp is actively reducing the percentage (73%!) of good clothing ending up incinerated or in landfills.
+Committed to a sustainable fashion future, thredUP is actively reducing the percentage (73%) of clothing being incinerated or landfilled.

 Aside from offering circular solutions, they support the Circular Fashion Fund.

-The platform has more than 15 million users, the vast majority of whom are trendy Gen Zers—which is reflected in the unique, quirky, and sometimes totally out-there options.
+The platform has over 30 million users, the majority of whom (Gen Zers) reflect the unique, quirky, and sometimes totally out-there options.

-By selling unique and unusual used clothes through an edgy, social media-esque platform, they’re saying that thrifting is not just for your grandma.
+By selling unique and unusual used clothes through an edgy, social media-esque site, they’re saying thrifting is not just for your grandma.

-Why Depop is One of the Best Places to Sell Used Clothes Online
+Why Depop Is One Of The Best Places To Sell Clothing Online

 - You can list items for free (and only pay 10% to Depop when it sells).